homezhan/artoolkit-docs/4_Android/android_camera_calibration.md

 ###Finishing Up
 Once you've captured all 10 images, the screen will display "Calculating camera parameters...".
 Once it has finished it will display your results, like so:
 [The results for a calibration captured on a Google Nexus 5.][results]
 This screen displays the minimum, maximum, and average error from the frames captured. *In general, having an error threshold below 1.0 is good.
-If your standard error is above 5 on a non-HD resolution, we recommend you complete the calibration again, beign careful with camera focus, chessboard flex, and lighting.*
+If your standard error is above 5 on a non-HD resolution, we recommend you complete the calibration again, being careful with camera focus, chessboard flex, and lighting.*

 Congratulations!
 You've calibrated your camera!
 We recommend you go and calibrate for the rest of the recommended aspect ratios, listed above.